TomHerman11/us-states-quiz/README.md

 ## Live application
 [https://tomherman11.github.io/us-states-quiz/](https://tomherman11.github.io/us-states-quiz/)

 If the user guesses the location incorrectly 3 times in a row, the correct state will automatically highlight itself.

-So, how quickly (and with minimum errors) can you identify the US states on the map?

 Good Luck! ✈

 ## Development
 - The app was created with ```create-react-app --template typescript```.